Enigmage/clothing-app-api/README.md

 ## Clothing App API

 Can be tested using html template or cURL.

-Accepts file, saves it to filesystem under uploads folder and returns json containing info about the image for now.
+Can accept file, save it to filesystem under uploads folder and returns json data containing info about the file for now.